 Hello is very diverse and has strong links with Asian organisations for older people in the area.
 In fact, Hello has a wonderful time celebrating Diwali, the Festival of Light, each year.
 Councillor Nali Patel, Sutton’s Older People’s Champion and Deputy Mayor for the year 2016/17, is a key member of the group and keeps Hello in touch with other initiatives in the area.

-On the first Wednesday of every month Hello holds a “reminiscence session” where members tell each other about their life experiences.
-These have proved increasingly popular and have brought the group closer together.
+Hello has held “reminiscence sessions” where members tell each other about their life experiences.
+These proved increasingly popular and brought the group closer together.

-Other activities in the Ward include the “Second Saturday” social club for older people at the Friends’ Meeting House every second Saturday of the month.
+Other social activities in Sutton South Ward for the elderly and socially isolated include the “Second Saturday” social club for older people at the Friends’ Meeting House in Cedar Road, every second Saturday of the month.

 On 24 February 2015 Sutton South Hello received an award in the Sutton Community Awards annual awards ceremony.
 This was in the “Community Spirit” category for actions that have brought the community together through community events.
 On 26 March 2015 the Thursday afternoon Hello!
 Arts and Crafts Group launched a major exhibition at the Honeywood museum.